Lumavate-Team/documentation/TUTORIAL.rst

 Using VS.Code & the Lumavate Extension, you can edit code directly within a Lumavate running container for easier debugging & development.

-After installing `VS.Code <https://code.visualstudio.com/download>`_ , view the Extensions within VS.Code.
+After installing `VS.Code <https://code.visualstudio.com/download>`_, view the Extensions within VS.Code.
 Using the Search Extensions in the Marketplace input box, type ``Lumavate``, to search for the Lumavate Extension.

   .. figure:: ../images/extension.PNG

 Click on the Lumavate Extension & proceed to install the latest version.

-Using the Command Palette, you should now be able to start using the ``Luma:`` commands, which will enable you to:
+Using the Command Palette, you should now be able to start using the ``Luma`` commands, which will enable you to:

 * Edit a running Container
 * Commit Container Changes - Make a development ready container read-only for use in Production mode
 * Follow Container Logs Real-Time
-* Add Packages - Add refenerce libraries as needed to the current running container
+* Add Packages - Add reference libraries as needed to the current running container
 * Download Source